railsadminteam/rails_admin/docs/roadmap.md

 #### `belongs_to`
 - re-add prepolation keeping concistancy with xhr

-#### images
-- move 90% of paperclip non-specific code to parent (upload)
-- implement DragonFly on top of it
-- implement CarrierWave on top of it
-- improve base widget

 #### Groups
 - better defaults (one group for each relation is dumb and group legend is repeated uselessly in field legend)